febrianrachmadi/lots-iam-gpu/README.md

 2. The `csv_filename` parameter should refer to a CSV file which contains a list of MRI datasets that will be processed by the LOTS-IAM-GPU method.
 Please refer to [Section 2.3](https://github.com/febrianrachmadi/lots-iam-gpu/blob/master/README.md#23-changing-csv-file---list-of-mri-datasets-to-be-processed) for more detailed explanation.
 3. Change the value of `save_jpeg` parameter to `False` if you do not want to save JPEG visualisation files.

 ### 2.3.
-Changing CSV File - List of MRI datasets to be processed
+Changing the CSV Input File - List of MRI datasets to be processed

 Bla bla bla